-Early Pick Up Due to the school day being from 8:00 am until 11:00 am, early pick up is highly discouraged.
-In case of an emergency notify the main office at (248) 746-7365.
-ATTENDANCE Call the main office to report the absence.
+Call the Attendance Line at to report the absence.
 Please give the child's name, teacher's name, date and reason for the absence.
-McIntyre Elementary main office: (248) 746-7365 PARENT VOLUNTEER POLICY AND VISITORS TO SCHOOL At this time parent volunteers and visitors are not permitted at school.
-While we are in the hybrid model, no visitors will be allowed into school buildings, except for Southfield Public School employees.
+(248) 746-8841 PARENT VOLUNTEER POLICY AND VISITORS TO SCHOOL At this time parent volunteers and visitors are not permitted at school.
+While we are in the hybrid model, no visitors will be allowed into school buildings, except for those who are there on official business (staff, district administrators, school nurses, etc.) Parents who must drop off items for students will do so by ringing the bell to notify the building secretary and then leaving the item at the front door with the student's name on it.
+Most forgotten items do not need to be delivered.
+We are asking that you only make emergency deliveries.
 During the hybrid model, no large gatherings will take place inside school.
 Parent/teacher conferences and other meetings will be held virtually.
 No outside field trips or assemblies will be held unless they can be done virtually.
+Visitors and/or in person meetings will be by appointment only and with prior approval from the building principal.
+STUDENT PERSONAL ITEMS Classroom teachers will coordinate where students store and organize personal items like school supplies, coats, hats, backpacks etc. Please send some basic supplies with your child to reduce the sharing of items at school.
+We will provide whatever you are unable to.
+Classroom teachers will be communicating any additional items which may be needed.
 CLASSROOM BOOKS, CHROMEBOOKS, AND SHARED MATERIALS Whenever possible, students will have their own set of materials.
 If this is not possible, the materials will be disinfected between uses.
-Students should bring their Southfield Public School Chromebooks to school for in-person instruction.
-Southfield Public Schools is not responsible for personal devices.
+Students should bring their Chromebook to school for in-person instruction and will be disinfected.
+Families are encouraged to have devices fully charged each day and Students should also bring the Chromebook power cord.
+SPECIALS/ELECTIVES In the hybrid model, special classes (PE/Art/Music) will be held each day, virtually.
+Students are expected to participate in all three specials throughout the week.
+Hybrid students' Specials will be in the afternoons: Monday-Thursday.
+On Fridays, Specials could be facilitated in the AM or PM.